LB presents the Full Story of a football genius who is best known by the Nickname; ‘El Niño Maravilla’

 Even though there were high expectations from the beginning of the adoption process, not everything went well.

-After few years, a point was reached that saw uncle José Delaigue not being able to carry on with Alexis Sanchez’s upkeep.
+After a few years, a point was reached that saw uncle José Delaigue not being able to carry on with Alexis Sanchez’s upkeep.

-Now it was expected that little Alexis was supposed to go out, hassle and bring in money through any means necessary.
+Now it was expected that little Alexis was supposed to go out, hassle, and bring in money through any means necessary.

 After seeing the level of hardship at that time, Uncle José Delaigue decided to invest in the little Alexis.